gamesrc-ver-recreation/build/notes-restoration.md

 What is this based on
 ---------------------

-This codebase was more-or-less started from the public Ken-Build releases of 2000 and 2002 as a base.
+This codebase was more-or-less started from Ken Silverman's public Ken-Build release of 2000 as a base.
+It also got a few (really) minor edits from 2002.

-Thanks to Ken Silverman's consent to release other Build engine sources under the same terms as of the 2000 release, other files have been used.
+Additional thanks go to Ken for his consent to let other Build engine sources become accessible under the same terms as of his 2000 release.
+Thus, additional files could be used for the recreation efforts.
-In particular, this includes the sources for ENGINE.OBJ as used in SW 1.1-1.2, an October 1996 revision of ENGINE.OBJ, and older engine sources from 1995.
+In particular, this included the sources for ENGINE.OBJ as used in SW 1.1-1.2, an October 1996 revision of ENGINE.OBJ, and older engine sources from 1995.

 Not long before the A.OBJ code used in Duke3D 1.4-1.5 and SW 1.0-1.2 was fully